oleander/Torrents/README.md

 All heavy lifting has already been done, so it should be quite easy for you to implement your own site.

 This is a short tutorial of how to implement the *Super Tracker*

+### The work flow

+1. Make a fork of this project.
+2. Implement your tracker acordning to the specifications below.
+3. Build and run the gem local, agains a real server.
+4. Do a pull request.

+If you have troubles implementing your tracker, please contanct me and I'll help you get started.

 ### Create the cache

 The first thing to do is to create a local cache to read from during testing.